 The last thing that you want to do is hire an attorney without a proven track record of success in the courtroom.
 If you hire an attorney who wants to avoid going to court, then you may end up with a lower settlement.
 If you hire an attorney who is confident in the courtroom, then you will be taken more seriously by the opposing counsel and likely receive a higher settlement.
 If the case does go to court, you’ll be confident of winning the compensation you deserve.

-To learn more about the benefits of choosing a skilled Rock Hill, SC attorney to represent you in your personal injury claim and to get all of your questions and concerns addressed, contact Elrod Pope Law Firm today, and schedule your free consultation.
+To learn more about the benefits of choosing a skilled Rock Hill, SC attorney to represent you in your personal injury claim and to get all of your questions and concerns addressed, contact Elrod Pope Accident & Injury Attorneys today, and schedule your free consultation.